 Saugaro National Park encompasses two separate sections: the Saguaro National Park West (Tucson Mountain District) and Saguaro National Park East (Rincon Mountain District).
 Together, the area covers 91,716 acres with 165 miles of trails.
 Traveling between the two sections of the park takes 30-45 minutes depending on traffic.
 Estimates calculate that roughly 1.8 million Saguaros grow within the park’s borders.
 There’s even a Saguaro census that takes place every ten years to keep this number accurate.
 Seeing a bit over 1 million visitors annually, the park is much younger than its namesake resident cacti, only becoming a national park on October 14, 1994.

-Saguaro National Park Trails
+Trails In and Around Saguaro National Park

 In Saguaro, skies are clear and trails are plentiful.
 If you’re ready to stretch your legs (but not sure where to start), here’s a list of 10 of our favorite hiking trails in Saguaro National Park:

 - Tanque Verde Ridge Trail